AhmadDalao/Portfolio/README.md

 # Portfolio website

-### I designed and built A clean, beautiful and responsive portfolio template for everyone! and it is built using Bootstrap ,jQuery and React.
+### I designed and built a clean, beautiful and responsive portfolio template for everyone! and it is built using Bootstrap ,jQuery and React.

 -[Live Demo]: https://dalao.netlify.app/